 The bill, H.B.
-No. 233, amends the Texas Insurance Code to enhance health benefit plan coverage for hair prostheses specifically for breast cancer patients.
+No. 233, amends the Texas Insurance Code to expand health benefit plan coverage for hair prostheses specifically for breast cancer patients.
 It introduces a new subchapter, Subchapter C, which mandates that health benefit plans provide coverage for hair prostheses for enrollees undergoing or who have undergone treatment for breast cancer, as determined appropriate by their treating physician.
-The bill stipulates that coverage must include the repair or replacement of hair prostheses, with a minimum benefit amount of $100, and prohibits additional premiums for this coverage.
-Furthermore, it allows for the application of annual deductibles, copayments, and coinsurance consistent with other coverage under the health benefit plan.
+The bill specifies that coverage must include the repair or replacement of hair prostheses, with a minimum benefit amount of $100, and prohibits additional premiums for this coverage.
+However, the coverage may still be subject to standard deductibles, copayments, and coinsurance.

 Statutes affected: Introduced: Insurance Code 1371.003, Insurance Code 1371.005 (Insurance Code 1371)